Rhythm2310/SuperPoint-Image-Aligner-Pro/README.md

 - **Alignment Logic**: Implements multi-pass alignment with FLANN-based matching and RANSAC.
 - **Worker Thread**: Handles alignment in a separate thread to prevent GUI freezing.
 - **GUI**: Built with PyQt6 for an interactive and user-friendly experience.

+---

+## Contributing

+Contributions are welcome!
+Please open an issue or submit a pull request for any improvements or bug fixes.

+---

 ## License